Lespremeto/leoatchina-vim/README.markdown

 neocomplcache is the abbreviation of "neo-completion with cache".
 It provides keyword completion system by maintaining a cache of keywords in the current buffer. neocomplcache could be customized easily and has a lot more features than the Vim's standard completion feature.
 It is the last complete engine the config choose

+## Snippets
+If engine is setted, by default, with vim7.4+ and python support, [ultisnips](https://github.com/SirVer/ultisnips) is used, otherwise [neosnippet](https://github.com/Shougo/neosnippet.vim)
+`C-l` will list the snips downsite when use `ultisnips`, `c-f` for snips jump forword in snippet inserted in both snippets, and only `ultisnips` use `c-b` for jump back

 ## [nerdtree](https://github.com/scrooloose/nerdtree)
 Togglekey:`<Leader>nn`, and key `<Leader>nt`